 - Generally, class enrollment is set at a maximum of fifteen and a minimum of five.
 If fewer than five students register for a class, it will be cancelled.

-- Pay rate for classes is $9.50 per teaching hour, per student, and $10.00 per teaching hour, per student after running 10 classes.
+- Pay rate for classes is $10.50 per teaching hour times the number of registered students in your class, and $11.00 per teaching hour after running 10 classes.

 SAMPLE COURSE DESCRIPTIONS